pavanibendi/assessment-fullstack-vuetssql/README.md

 ### Using The Monorepo

-Node v18+, pnpm v8+ (recommend installing using corepack), and Postgres are what we use to develop in this monorepo.
+Node v18+, pnpm v8+ (recommended to install using corepack), and Postgres are what we use to develop in this monorepo.

 Install dependencies: